kritika2604/kritika2604/README.md

 - 🌱 I’m currently learning data analytics, cloud computing and data visualization skills and tools.
 - 📫 Know me more: Add me to your linkedIn network from [here](https://www.linkedin.com/in/kritika-chawla/)
-- 👾 Outside of GitHub, catch me for a quick best of 3 in the badminton 🏸 court! / Talk to me about the crochet project I am on / Ask about the latest book 📚 I am reading
+- 👾 Outside of GitHub, catch me for a quick best of 3 in the badminton 🏸 court! / Talk to me about the crochet project I am on / Ask about the latest book 📚 I am reading (right now - Aurora by David Koepp)

 🚧 Meanwhile I am developing more skills and projects which will be shared in this space very soon!